-Dogs and cats, butterflies and crayfish, strawberry plants and poison ivy are all organisms.
+Dogs and cats, butterflies and crayfish, lizards and birds, poison ivy and rosebushes and strawberry plants are all organisms.
 Organisms are composed of organ systems (digestive, circulatory or immune systems, to mention three examples).
 These systems are in turn composed of organs, which are composed of tissues which are composed of cells.
-The cell is where the action starts!
+The cell is where the action is!

-The definition of life usually includes the requirement that whatever lives is capable of viable reproduction, which makes it subject to natural selection.
-All life is composed of cells and reproduction takes place both at the levels of the organisms and of the cells.
+The definition of life usually includes the requirement that whatever lives is capable of viable reproduction, which makes it subject to evolution.
+All life is composed of cells and they reproduce.